houseman/league-ranker/README.md

 ## Usage
 When correctly installed, League Ranker will make the `rank` command available to you.

-Run this with the `--help` option to learn more about how to ouse.
+Run this with the `--help` option to learn more about usage.

 ```shell
 ❯ rank --help